ariesmcrae/aws_notes/iam.md

   1. One Account = max 20 EC2 instances.
 You can't associate >1 role to an instance.
   2. 250 roles
   3. total policies size <= 10KB
+  4. 1 group can have max = 10 policies.

 * For an IAM user to launch an EC2 instance, it must be given 2 permissions in a role:
     1. Permission to launch
     2. Permission to associate role with the EC2 instance.

 ## Federated Active directory (SSO)
+* Federated = externally authenticated
 * Integrates with Active Directory, allowing SSO using **SAML** (Secure Assertive Markup Language).
     1. User navigates to ADFS webserver.
     2. User enters SSO creds